MisterKrabz/Microplastic-Segmentation-Research/README.md

 ### Why cant we just apply countours using OpenCV and call it a day?
 ####    If two microplastics are close to each other or touching, countours would assume these two as one microplastic leading to inaccurate model

+### This code is being designed on the LMMP dataset

 ### Links:
 #### Research: https://docs.google.com/document/d/1IidHKuvcOZBTAYJ0285bdjD_cWB6SS_9NLJEa-lFVb8/edit?usp=sharing